Any guy who’s gone looking for a new pair of boots could be forgiven for feeling overwhelmed by the sheer volume of men’s boots styles on the market.

 A Couple Wingtip Boots to Try:

-Another style of boot that’s admittedly a little vague, I define “dress boot” as any boot that as a sleek toe shape, clean lines, a thin sole and few extra details (which is why wingtip boots are excluded from this category, at least in my humble opinion).
+Another style of boot that’s admittedly a little vague, I define “dress boot” as any boot that has a sleek toe shape, clean lines, a thin sole and few extra details.

 A Couple Dress Boots to Try: